 2. Set them up to succeed.
 Gumption is a key ingredient in engagement – when your staff doesn’t have the proper tools, or policies bog down their performance, frustration rises, resentment boils, and care atrophies.
 Savvy managers make sure their staff has everything they need to do their work properly – and just as importantly, they’re not shy about asking for suggestions.

 3. Identify your goals.
 A recent Leadership IQ study revealed that setting motivational goals increases fulfillment by 75%.
 So, what’s a “motivational goal”?
 Think of them as being long-term goals with built-in motivational factors, such as breaking a sales record, or finishing a landmark project.
 Clear communication of your company ambitions, and how each teammate fits into those plans, expands outlook beyond individual roles – that can help a person understand how they’re contributing, so they know how important their job is.

 4. Demonstrate your faith.
 Have you ever had someone constantly looking over your shoulder to make sure you were doing it right?
 No matter how humble you might be, after a while, being micro-managed can make you feel incompetent even when dealing with your expertise, which can evolve into something rather miserable: burning, itching resentment!
 You hired your staff for their competence, so, let them do their jobs!

 How to celebrate your crew

 Yes, you worked hard to get where you are.
 Even if you’ve built your business from the ground up, you certainly didn’t do it completely alone.
-Your employees are what keep your company not just functioning, but thriving.
+Your employees are what keep your company not just functioning, but thriving, so keeping employees motivated is essential.
 So don’t assume they know you’re grateful.
-Invest in their engagement and satisfaction, and they’ll surely return the favor a thousand times over.
+Invest in their satisfaction with these employee engagement tips and they’ll surely return the favor a thousand times over.